 6. Radial artery hemostasis

-NOTE: Nonocclusive hemostasis is performed using a special tourniquet(TR-band) to maintain RA patency (Figure 3).
+NOTE: Nonocclusive hemostasis is performed using a special tourniquet to maintain RA patency (Figure 3).

 6.1.
+Perform an angiogram through the common catheter using a high-pressure injector to confirm adequate embolization.
+The catheter tip is usually located in the common hepatic artery.
+Inject 9–12 mL of the contrast agent at a rate of 3–4 mL per s, with a fluoroscopy time of ~15 s.
+Then, remove the catheter over a guidewire to avoid damage to the RA.

-Administer the remaining 2 mL of vasodilation cocktail solutions (section 4) through the RA sheath.
+1. Administer the remaining 2 mL of vasodilation cocktail solutions (section 4) through the RA sheath.
 Immediately after, retrieve the sheath about 5 cm.

-6.2.
-Place a TR-band over the radial access site on the left wrist, and adequately inflate the TR-band airbag of with air using the accompanying syringe.
+2. Place a tourniquet over the radial access site on the left wrist, and adequately inflate the TR-band airbag of with air using the accompanying syringe.
 Then completely remove the sheath, and slowly deflate the airbag.
 When leaking is observed at the access site, add 1 mL of air back to the cuff.
 Typically, 10–15 mL of air is added to the airbag to keep hemostasis.

-6.3.
-Confirm that there is no bleeding or leaking.
+3. Confirm that there is no bleeding or leaking.
 At the same time, ensure that the distal radial artery pulse is palpable during hemostasis.
 Use the pulse oximeter waveform to confirm the arterial waveform on the left thumb.

-6.4.
-Slowly deflate the airbag at ~2 mL every 2 hours for no longer than 6 hours.
+4. Slowly deflate the air sac at ~2 mL every 2 hours for no longer than 6 hours.
 Reconfirm that hemostasis is accomplished once the TR-band is removed 6 hours after the operation.

 NOTE: If bleeding or leaking from the puncture site is observed during deflation, some air is added back to the airbag for 30 min and the process is repeated.